John Wolff's Web Museum

 result in breakages.

-- Pass the lower end of the subtraction cutoff lever through the
+- Hold the subtraction cutoff lever above the active column.
+Pass

-frame cutout (top front) and move it across to the left into the outer
+left.
+Move it down and across to the left into the outer (keyless)

 - Place the accumulator latch onto the end of wire 11, at the left

 of the active column.
-The long curved end passes under the keystop
+The vertical end passes under the keystop

 wire 13 and points upwards at the rear.
 Push wire 11 in until flush

-distance, and attach the latch spring to wire 12.
+in the subtraction cutoff lever and attach the latch spring

 - Engage the fork on the rear of the accumulator locking hook with